 While you are talking to them—which is a great way of helping anyone—you’ll be able to assess whether this is a temporary issue or if their problem is more serious, partly by looking for the signs of burnout described above, and then coming up with ways to help.

-Maslach and Leiter suggest the following solutions:
+Maslach and Leiter suggest the following 13 tips:

 You might not be able to offer face-to-face support, but there are other ways of telling your colleague that you’re there for them.
 Offering support, even just in the form of validation, can be hugely helpful, and mutually beneficial.

 Sarah, who works in promotions, has found solidarity with one of her colleagues.
 “My manager can be so pushy and rude,” she said.
-“In Zoom conversations she will always criticise me if I take the lead—as if she is jealous.
+“In Zoom conversations she will always criticize me if I take the lead—as if she is jealous.
 Then I noticed her doing it to my colleague who works on the social media side.
 One day, when he left the meeting [as scheduled], our boss did not even say goodbye to him, whereas everyone else in the meeting did.
 He texted me and said, ‘Wow, she couldn’t even bring herself to say goodbye.’
 That started us supporting each other.